UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 Notes:

-Here we see that neither the first or second conditions are met however, the print statement is executed.
+Here we see that neither the first or second conditions are met so the `else` condition is executed before printing the regular non conditioned code.

 ---